epirus-io/epirus.github.io/docs/sdk/cli.md

 Additionally, for OpenAPI services, the following properties can be used:

 - `WEB3J_OPENAPI_NAME`
   Project name.
-This will also be the default Oepn API context path but can be changed through the Open API Gradle plugin.
+This will also be the default Open API context path but can be changed through the Open API Gradle plugin.
 - `WEB3J_OPENAPI_CONTRACT_ADDRESSES`
   Pre-deployed contract addresses as a comma-separated list of pairs `<contract name>=<hex address>` (ie. Contract1=0x...,Contract2=0x...)
 - `WEB3J_OPENAPI_HOST`